tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/advanced-configuration.md

 #### `defaultAccess` Rules

-Default access modes are used to slowly lock down a workload and to simplify rule authoring in the case where only specific endpoint(s) are of interest for restricting access to.
+Default access modes are used to slowly lock down a workload and to simplify rule authoring in the case where only specific endpoints are of interest for restricting access to.

 | `defaultAccess` Mode | Behavior |
 |--|--|
 | `Deny` | If no explicit assignment exists authorizing the guest app to the requested resource, the request is rejected. |
 | `Allow` | If no rules exist for a specific privilege, then access defaults to allowed.
 If any privilege for that resource exists, then the behavior reverts back to default deny for that resource. |

-- If query parameters are provided, the question *“is a privilege defined?”* for determining if `defaultAccess` applies becomes: *“Does any rule match this path + every specified query parameter in the rule is present + matches in the request?”*.
+- If query parameters are provided, the question *"is a privilege defined?"* for determining if `defaultAccess` applies becomes: *"Does any rule match this path + every specified query parameter in the rule is present + matches in the request?"*.
 Extra query parameters are ignored in this assessment.
-- Duplicate query parameter keys in a request are invalid, and the request will be rejected.
+- The request is rejected if duplicate query parameter keys in a request are invalid

 ## Writing Rules